-The Bay Area isn’t exactly known for its bagel scene - but any local bagel enthusiast will tell you that soft, chewy, golden-brown bagels aren’t too difficult to find.
-You just have to know where to look.
-Our absolute favorites are from Beauty’s Bagel Shop in Oakland.
-But since they’re closed for now, here are 10 other great bagel spots to check out.
+The Bay Area’s bagel scene is small but mighty, and lucky for us, it’s growing every year.
+And any local bagel enthusiast will tell you that soft, chewy, golden-brown bagels aren’t too difficult to find - you just have to know where to look.
+Here are 12 great bagel spots in SF and the East Bay to check out right now.

 We’ve eaten a lot of bagels, and Boichik Bagels in Berkeley makes some of our favorites, ever.
 They have a satisfying, crunchy crust, and are always perfectly springy on the inside.
 Yes, they’re smaller, and are slightly more expensive than other places ($3 each) - but they’re worth it.
 You can also top them with lox and tubs of whipped cream cheese, or whitefish, egg, or salmon salad.
 Order on their website for pick-up or delivery, or walk up to order.